Symmetrization Weighted Binary Cross-Entropy: Modeling Perceptual Asymmetry for Human-Consistent Neural Edge Detection: Introduction

+Despite these algorithmic advances, most existing methods remain constrained by a critical trade-off between numerical accuracy and perceptual fidelity.
+Their predictions, while achieving high statistical scores, frequently appear visually inconsistent or perceptually unfriendly to human observers.
+This gap can lead to severe cascading consequences when ED is integrated into downstream intelligent systems.
+As a front-end cue-extraction module, the perceptual degradation may propagate through the network hierarchy and be amplified by subsequent processing stages.
+In image inpainting, for instance, perceptually flawed edges—despite their high statistical scores—can result in jarring structural artifacts that render the restored regions visually "fake" and contextually incoherent.
+Such misalignment highlights the need for moving beyond simple statistical balance to prioritize human-like perceptual alignment.

+From the perspective of neural learning theory, the perceptual limitation largely stems from loss function design.
+Conventional losses such as Binary Cross-Entropy (BCE) and its weighted variant (WBCE) primarily address class imbalance from a statistical standpoint but overlook a crucial property of human perception: cognitive asymmetry.
+Humans tend to confirm edges only when strong evidence is available, while non-edges are generally assumed by default.
+This inherent asymmetry suggests that edge prediction should be cautious and evidence-driven, rather than statistically balanced alone.
+Hence, a perception-aware formulation that captures this asymmetry could better align optimization with human-like reasoning in vision models.
+However, this perceptual asymmetry has rarely been explicitly formulated in loss function design, leaving a gap between perceptual understanding and neural optimization.

+Motivated by this observation, we propose a novel loss function termed Symmetrization Weighted Binary Cross-Entropy (SWBCE).
+SWBCE extends WBCE by introducing prediction-guided weighting, thereby establishing a symmetric learning mechanism between label-based and prediction-based supervision.
+As such, it explicitly models perceptual asymmetry, enforcing a rigorous evidence-driven criterion for edge confirmation while preserving the class-balancing efficacy of the original WBCE.
+As a result, this formulation enhances edge reliability and visual sharpness without compromising quantitative performance.
+Extensive experiments across multiple datasets and architectures demonstrate that SWBCE consistently bridges the gap between perceptual quality and numerical accuracy, yielding edge predictions that are both perceptually human-aligned and quantitatively robust.
+Particularly with the HED-EES model, the SSIM can be improved by about 15\% on BRIND, and in all experiments, training by SWBCE consistently obtains the best perceptual results.

+The main contributions of this work are summarized as follows: \begin{enumerate} \item We analyze the limitations of conventional WBCE losses and highlight the significance of incorporating perceptual asymmetry into loss design for edge detection. \item We propose the SWBCE loss, a symmetric, perception-aware formulation that unifies label- and prediction-guided supervision to balance edge recall and false-positive suppression. \item We define a new evaluation criterion termed \textbf{Edge Ratio}, which measures the proportion of correct edge predictions relative to the total prediction set from a continuous perspective, assessing the edge precision beyond binarization.
+It can be useful when binarization is not allowed. \item We conduct comprehensive experiments across multiple public benchmarks, validating the effectiveness, perceptual consistency, and generalization capability of the proposed approach. \end{enumerate}

-The rest of the paper is organized as follows: Section 2 reviews related work in ED, including datasets, models, and prior loss function designs.
-Section 3 introduces our proposed methodology.
-Section 4 presents experimental results and analysis.
-Section 5 concludes the paper and outlines directions for future research.
+The remainder of this paper is organized as follows: Section~\ref{Related-works} reviews related works in ED.
+Section~\ref{Methodology} details the proposed methodology.
+Section~\ref{Experiments} presents experimental results and analysis.
+Section~\ref{Discussion} provides discussions.
+Section~\ref{Conclusion} concludes the paper and discusses future directions.